top of page

 Pizza Pizza!

+JUST A REMINDER OF OUR FUNDRAISER TOMORROW!
+WE HOPE YOU CAN JOIN US!
 Join us for a Ledo Pizza Fundraiser Night 4-9 PM on Wednesday, December 17, 2025.
 We are raising funds to complete and submit our application for the National Registry of Historic Places.

 donaldbailey